 Strangely enough, the type of furniture and soft furnishing that you have inside a room can make it seem lighter or darker.
 Just think of all that old-fashioned, Victorian-style dark wood furniture.
 It’s dark, tall and imposing that seems to suck the light out of any room its placed in.
 Contrast this with the sleek modern light style of Scandinavian furniture.
 Much lower in profile, it doesn’t dominate the place as much, giving your room a much lighter feel.

 If you have tried all these options and your room is still looking a little dark, why not fake it?
-You can get some excellent results with electric lights.
+You can get some excellent results with flush mount ceiling lights.
 Go for a high watt, daylight effect bulb in the central fitting.
 Or you could use industrial halogen styles bulbs, which are not only fashionable but energy efficient too.
 Place floor or table lamps in particularly dark corners.
 Use minimalist lamp shades, that don’t interfere with the light too much.
 You can even get smart device controlled mood lighting so that you can change the color and intensity of your lighting with a tap on your iphone.